tscherter/passwordgame/README.md

 ## Todo / Fixes needed
-- Password length issues (blame astral planes)
-- Refresh captch until no digits are contained.
-- Add ```pre``` with password in plaintext for debugging purposes.
 - Create a bookmarklet for sideloading the script.
-- replace vowels with format

 ## Credits
 - I used the list with YouTube IDs that is available on the web on various sites.
 Thank you for that.